-This book is written, for the sole purpose of philosophical guidance, within the genuine belief of theism.
+Thus, this book is written, for the sole purpose of philosophical guidance, within the genuine belief of theism and the emanation of immanence.
 It is not designed to replace religion or science, instead, offer another traditional belief that differs from them.
 The philosophy that is contained in this book is based, on that hermeneutical concept that may be considered, as a form of metaphysics or monism.

 Therefore, this philosophy, that I shall expound is connected, with the theorem of the singular deity that we call the universal creator.
 Every precept and concept elaborated in this book reflect, my observation and wisdom that may be equated to epistemology or an organon.